iconshot/untrue/README.md

     const { counter } = this.state;

-    // regular arrays are used to return multiple nodes
+    // regular arrays are used to return multiple slots

     return [
       $("span", counter),